Tuosaari/chatapp/articles/task1.md

 ## Deployment

 A simple PowerShell script `deploy.ps1` based on Microsoft samples was made to setup continuous github deployment and free tier web app initialization.
+This I had some trouble with during initial run when it failed to configure automatic deployment, but did create the app and other resources.